ricco386/CYBER501x-Cybersecurity-Fundamentals/source/Unit_4.rst

 For local traffic, the source needs the :ref:`unit4_mac` of the destination.
 The source puts the actual traffic on hold and sends out a broadcast message using a protocol known as ARP, address resolution protocol.
 ARP is meant to resolve a known :ref:`unit4_ip` to the :ref:`unit4_mac` that it is bound to in software.

-The message in the ARP request explains that host A 10.10.1.1 is looking for them MAC address of 10.10.1.2.
+The message in the ARP request explains that host A 10.10.1.1 is looking for them :ref:`unit4_mac` of 10.10.1.2.
 All devices on the network not only see this ARP request but they read it as well.
 Every device, except Host B discards the message.
 Host B 10.10.1.2 sends an ARP reply back to host A 10.10.1.1.
 The **ARP reply is unicast**, which means it only goes to 10.10.1.1 and is not broadcasted to the network.
-In the ARP request, the source listed its MAC address so the destination didn't need to broadcast to find out the sources MAC address.
+In the ARP request, the source listed its :ref:`unit4_mac` so the destination didn't need to broadcast to find out the sources :ref:`unit4_mac`.

 .. note::

         Broadcast on networks are bad.
 Unfortunately, in the world of IPv4, there is no other way to do this.

 After the ARP reply comes back to host A with host B's :ref:`unit4_mac`, host A can now fill-in the destination's :ref:`unit4_mac` and send the traffic.
-The source and destination :ref:`MAC addresses <unit4_mac>` are two of the fields found in the layer 2 frame while the source and destination :ref:`IP addresses <unit4_ip>` are a couple of the fields in the IP packet.
+The source and destination :ref:`MAC addresses <unit4_mac>` are two of the fields found in the `Layer 2 <https://en.wikipedia.org/wiki/Data_link_layer>`_ `frame <https://en.wikipedia.org/wiki/Frame_(networking)>`_ while the source and destination :ref:`IP addresses <unit4_ip>` are a couple of the fields in the IP packet.

 .. _unit4_remote_communication: